bbc/gel/src/components/action-dialogs.md

 1. The dialog element appears in its designated position
 2. The surrounding page becomes inert (non-interactive, unavailable to assistive technologies, and not focusable by keyboard)
-3. Focus is moved to the first control (a link or button that is not disabled) inside the `class="gel-action-dialog-buttons"` element
+3. Focus is moved to the first control (a link or button that is not disabled) inside the `class="codegel-action-dialog-buttons"` element

 ### When the dialog closes